Shane Warne dies: Tributes, condolences pour in from around the world

 No words can describe, Warnie was beyond the stars.
 A once in a lifetime entertainer, made our game magical. #RIP #ShaneWarne— Tom Moody (@TomMoodyCricket) March 4, 2022

 Extremely sad to hear about the passing away of the legendary spinner @ShaneWarne @CricketAus.
-My heartfelt condolences to his family.— Mohammad Yousaf (@yousaf1788) March 4, 2022
+My heartfelt condolences to his family.#ShaneWarne— Mohammad Yousaf (@yousaf1788) March 4, 2022

-A man who made our childhood special is no more.— sreejesh p r (@16Sreejesh) March 4, 2022
+A man who made our childhood special is no more.Rest in Peace, Legend.#ShaneWarne💐💐 #cricket #rip pic.twitter.com/7THNyWUUOx— sreejesh p r (@16Sreejesh) March 4, 2022

 Speechless to know about #ShaneWarne’s untimely passing.
 You could not have loved the game of cricket without being in complete awe of the man.
 This is so heartbreaking.
 Om Shanti 🙏🏻— Akshay Kumar (@akshaykumar) March 4, 2022

-Heartbroken on the sudden death of the legend #ShaneWarne 💔— Sohail Tanveer (@sohailmalik614) March 4, 2022

-prayers for his family and loved ones.
-He'll be missed 😞 pic.twitter.com/VDUrz9QrjA
+Heartbroken on the sudden death of the legend #ShaneWarne 💔prayers for his family and loved ones.
+He'll be missed 😞 pic.twitter.com/VDUrz9QrjA— Sohail Tanveer (@sohailmalik614) March 4, 2022

 Devastated to hear the Tragic news of Shane Warne.
 I am totally shocked and can't believe it. pic.twitter.com/7Ja6nTX3iu— Mustafizur Rahman (@Mustafiz90) March 4, 2022